arc64/www.tecks.co.nz/data-processing/4b-copy-data/Origin/Theeffectsofinstructionalevents/Presentationpromptingandpracticevariables/Promptingvariablesandtheireffects/Effectsofvaryingthepromptdelayinterval/index.md

 ---
+has_children: false
 layout: default
+nav_order: 5
-title: "Effects of varying the prompt delay interval
+title: 'Effects of varying the prompt delay interval '
-"
-nav_order: Effectsofvaryingthepromptdelayinterval
-has_children: false
 ---
 # Effects of varying the prompt delay interval